Understanding Constituent ID and System Record ID in Raiser's Edge NXT

 • Events

-To reliably identify records in Blackbaud, always use the System Record ID instead of the Lookup ID.
+To reliably identify records in Raiser's Edge NXT, Trellis always uses the System Record ID instead of the Lookup ID.
 The System Record ID is fixed and unchangeable, ensuring consistency and preventing confusion.

 Did this answer your question?
-If not, please reach out to the Trellis Support team via the blue chat icon or email support@trellis.org.
+If not, please reach out to the Product Engagement team via the blue chat icon or email support@trellis.org.